 - “The Place of Catholic Women’s Culture” (Religion in American History, 2013) [link]

-I am also working to document the visual culture of Puerto Rican Catholic childhoods in mid-20th century New York City, and writing on the intersections of race, religion, and sexuality for a forthcoming title in the Oxford Handbook series.
+I am also working to document the visual culture of Puerto Rican Catholic childhoods in mid-20th century New York City, and writing on the intersections of race, religion, and sexuality for a forthcoming title in the Oxford Handbook series–the Oxford Handbook of Religion and Race in American History (anticipated 2018).

-Additional article projects in progress include an assessment of campus history projects as care work.
+Additional article projects in progress include an assessment of campus history projects as care work, and campus histories as women’s history.

 For full academic information, see my CV (updated July 2017).